camunda-community-hub/kafka-connect-zeebe/README.md

 ## Source

-Similar to receiving a message, in a workflow model you can also throw messages (i.e. the message throw event).
-Zeebe does not yet support this BPMN feature; what we can do to allow communication with external systems through Kafka, however, is use service tasks.

-In a workflow you can then add a [ServiceTask](https://docs.zeebe.io/bpmn-workflows/service-tasks.html) with a configurable task type which will create a record on the configured Kafka topic:
+Similar to receiving a message, the process can also create records.
+In your BPMN process model you can add a [ServiceTask](https://docs.zeebe.io/bpmn-workflows/service-tasks.html) with a configurable task type which will create a record on the configured Kafka topic:

 ![Overview](doc/images/source-example.png)

-Under the hood, the connector will create one [job worker](https://docs.zeebe.io/basics/job-workers.html) per configured task type, consume their jobs, and publish records to Kafka based on those.
-As we do not yet support schemas, the record values are a JSON representation of the job itself, and the record keys are the job key.
+Under the hood, the connector will create one [job worker](https://docs.camunda.io/docs/product-manuals/concepts/job-workers) that publishes records to Kafka.
+The record value is a JSON representation of the job itself, the record key is the job key.

-### Configuration

-In order to communicate with Zeebe, the connector has to create a Zeebe client, which must be configured with the following properties:

-- `zeebe.client.gateway.address`: the Zeebe broker address, specified as `host:port`; defaults to `localhost:26500`
-- `zeebe.client.requestTimeout`: timeout in milliseconds for requests to the Zeebe broker; defaults to `10000` (or 10 seconds)

-> For client and job worker configuration, we reuse the system properties as used by Zeebe, so if you already have a properties file for those they should simply work.

-- `zeebe.client.worker.maxJobsActive`: the maximum number of jobs that the worker can activate in a single request; defaults to `100`
-- `zeebe.client.job.worker`: the worker name; defaults to `kafka-connector`
-- `zeebe.client.job.timeout`: how long before a job activated by the worker is made activatable again to others, in milliseconds; defaults to `5000` (or 5 seconds)
-- `job.types`: a comma-separated list of job types that should be consumed by the connector; defaults to `kafka`
-- `job.header.topics`: the [custom service task header](https://docs.zeebe.io/bpmn-workflows/service-tasks.html#task-headers) which specifies to which topics the message should be published to; defaults to `kafka-topic`

-You can find sample properties for the source connector [here](config/quickstart-zeebe-source.properties).

 ### Filtering Variables